 Reduced axle loads Reduced total weight Reduced

 speed limit

 Depends on the area.
 NO

 Normally we reduced

 axel loads from 10t

 to 8t or from 8t to 6t.

 Limitations are public

 announced for the

 determinate time.

 Within the regulation,

 media and signs

 (additional panel)

 They should react

 positive, restriction is

 to protect the road

 network.
 (How do the

 restrictions affect the

 efficiency of the

 transport of heavy

 goods?)
 They need to

 load less, therefore,

--
+cost per km should

+be higher.
+Reactions

+are not very positive,

+but they are trying to

+Slovenia respect.
 NO

-YES
+10 to 7 tonnes, from YES

 7 tonnes to 5 tonnes,

-down to 2 tonnes 40 to 27 tonnes
+Iceland down to 2 tonnes 40 to 27 tonnes

--
+44 to 8 tonnes, Usually

+registered mass of vehicles are

 reduced to 8 tonnes with road

 signs on certain roads.

--
+Sometimes actual weight

 reduced to 8 tonnes with road

-YES

-NO
+Estonia YES signs on certain roads.

+12 tn is most common NO

 restriction for vehicle. (trailer is

-YES one vehicle here).
+Finland YES one vehicle here).
 Announced by

-Depends on the area.
-Normally we reduced axel loads from 10t to 8t or from 8t to 6t.
-Limitations are public announced for the determinate time.
-Within the regulation, media and signs (additional panel) They should react positive, restriction is to protect the road network.
-(How do the restrictions affect the efficiency of the transport of heavy goods?)
-They need to load less, therefore, cost per km should be higher.
-Reactions are not very positive, but they are trying to respect.
-10 to 7 tonnes, from 7 tonnes to 5 tonnes, down to 2 tonnes Depends on the area.
-Normally we reduced axel loads from 10t to 8t or from 8t to 6t.
-Limitations are public announced for the determinate time.
-Within the regulation, media and signs (additional panel) They should react positive, restriction is to protect the road network.
-(How do the restrictions affect the efficiency of the transport of heavy goods?)
-They need to load less, therefore, cost per km should be higher.
-Reactions are not very positive, but they are trying to respect.NO10 to 7 tonnes, from 7 tonnes to 5 tonnes, down to 2 tonnes40 to 27 tonnes44 to 8 tonnes, Usually registered mass of vehicles are reduced to 8 tonnes with road signs on certain roads.
-Sometimes actual weight reduced to 8 tonnes with road signs on certain roads.YES12 tn is most common restriction for vehicle. (trailer is

 traffic signs.
 1000-2000 km

 yearly.

 Poland From 11,5 t to 8 t NO NO

-rolallu Axle loads reduced In NO NO
+Axle loads reduced In NO

-some cases in the NO
+some cases in the

 very weak asphalt

 Lithuania and gravel surface. to 10 tonnes.

-Littidama and graver surface.
 From 60 to 12 (or sometimes 4)

 tonnes on some peripheral parts

 of the capillary network.

 Relevant on some peripheral

 parts of the capillary road

 network: For industry and

 particularly for the forest

 industry with many heavy

 transports, it is important to

 decrease the bearing capacity

 restrictions.
 After 2007, when a

 new, more restrained approach

 to temporary reductions was

-adopted, the number of

-kilometres of road with bearing
+kilometres of read with bearing

 capacity constraints drastically

-decreased.
-But that means that
+decreased But that means that

 the maintenance costs for the

-roads will increase - but this
+roads will increase but this

 increase is estimated to be

-Sweden socio-economically motivated.
+Sweden socio-economically motivated

-From 10 or 8 tonnes
+Sweden From 10 or 8 tonnes

-to 8, 7 or 6 tonnes
+to 8.
+7 or 6 tonnes

 (On specific county

 and local roads only.

 Exemptions can be

 made for easily

 spoiled goods and

 public

 transportation.)
 (On

 the other hand, on

 many roads with a

 general permitted

 axle load of 8 tonnes,

 the permitted axle

 load is increased

 from 8 to 10 tonnes

 on frozen roads.
 The

 increase is subject to

 Norway local announcement.)

 Bulgaria Blank